 PLT Redex is a tool for modeling programming languages, operational semantics, type systems, program analyses, and so forth.
 It is designed after the notation established by research papers, and the existing educational material for PLT Redex targets experienced programming-language researchers.
 But when I started to learn PLT Redex, I was new to the field, so I struggled both with the research papers and with the education material.
 Through the struggle, I noticed that this was a two-way street: reading papers helped me to understand PLT Redex, but perhaps more importantly, understanding PLT Redex helped me to read papers.
 I became more fluent in the notation, and could implement the theory in the papers more easily.
 PLT Redex was lowering the cost of experimenting, and supporting the most effective kind of reading: active reading.

 With time, I realized that there is no magic in PLT Redex—it is just functional programming with pattern matching.
 I wish someone had told me that without bringing up Greek letters and jargon, and this is what I want to do to fellow programmers who are trying to break into programming-language theory.
 I write this article from the other side of the bump hoping to smooth the path for those that follow.

-This article is targeted at people in a similar place.
-We introduce PLT Redex for the reader new to programming-language theory, avoiding Greek letters and jargon.
-We (ab)use the tool to play a game of Peg Solitaire and explore the features for functional programming, pattern matching, contract verification, nondeterministic computation, visualization, typesetting, test generation, and so forth.
-It is a fun exercise of repurposing a tool for tasks beyond its intended design, and a first step for reading technical papers.
+We will (ab)use PLT Redex to play a game of Peg Solitaire.
+Through this simple board game we will explore functional programming, pattern matching, contract verification, nondeterministic computation, visualization, typesetting, test generation, and so forth.
+This is a fun exercise of repurposing a tool for a task beyond its intended design, and it is a first step toward the virtuous cycle between knowing PLT Redex and reading papers.